ppouliot/dockerfile-ghe-helper/README.md

       ```
       docker pull ppouliot/ghe-helper:latest
-      docker run --name ghe-helper -it --env-file .env -v ./.ssh:/root/.ssh ppouliot/ghe-helper
+      docker run -h ghe-helper -it --env-file .env -v $HOME/.ssh:/root/.ssh  -p 4000:4000 -p 4567:4567 ppouliot/ghe-helper
       ```

-      Once properly executed you will be placed into a running instance of the [GHE](https://github.com/ppouliot/ghe) application.
+      Once properly executed you will be placed into a running instance of the GHE-Helper presented as a multi-window console experience.
+      The console is broken into four different areas.

+## GHE/ghe-migrator.log

+      This includes the [GHE](https://github.com/ppouliot/ghe) application.
+GHE is a python application wrapping GHE tooling on the GHE Appliance.
+      GHE can be used for basic admin tasks as well as Github to GHE migrations.
       General usage information can be obtained by running ``` help ``` from within the ``` GHE> ``` command shell or by visitingi the documentation [here.](https://github.com/ppouliot/ghe/wiki)